rebroad/XRLinuxDriver/XFCE4_COMPATIBILITY.md

 Check the driver log and state file to verify commands are processed.

-## Integration with xfce4-xr-desktop
+## Integration with X11/Xorg Applications

-xfce4-xr-desktop has been updated to use XRLinuxDriver's native command names directly.
-No compatibility layer is needed - the application writes commands in XRLinuxDriver's format.
+X11/Xorg-based applications (like Breezy Desktop) use XRLinuxDriver's native command names directly.
+No compatibility layer is needed - applications write commands in XRLinuxDriver's format.